Pain in the ball of your foot is known as metatarsalgia. You can usually ease the pain yourself. But see a GP if it does not improve.

 Common causes of pain in the ball of your foot

-Pain in the ball of your foot is often caused by exercising too much or wearing shoes that are too tight.
+Pain in the ball of your foot is often caused by exercise, such as running, wearing shoes that are too tight or a condition such as arthritis.

-Some people also have a foot shape that puts extra pressure on the ball of the foot – for example, if you have small curled-up toes (hammer toes) or high arches.
+Some people also have a foot shape that puts extra pressure on the ball of the foot.
+Hard or cracked skin or a verruca can also cause this type of pain.

 Your symptoms might also give you an idea of what's causing your pain.